gti-gatech/STM4US/README.md

-# <a name="STM4US"></a>STM4US
+# <a name="its4us"></a>ITS4US

-STM4US is a program that aims to solve mobility challenges for all travelers with a specific focus on underserved communities, including people with physical or cognitive disabilities, older adults, low-income individuals, and LEP travelers.
+ITS4US is a program aims to solve mobility challenges for all travelers with a specific focus on underserved communities, including people with physical or cognitive disabilities, older adults, low-income individuals, and LEP travelers.
 This program seeks to enable communities to build local partnerships, develop and deploy integrated and replicable mobility solutions to achieve complete trips for all travelers.

 ## <a name="installing_getting_started"></a>Installing / Getting Started - AWS
 ### <a name="setting_up_aws"></a>Setting up AWS